 We achieve and encourage multidisciplinary collaborations through our four interdisciplinary research institutes and our two Centres for Doctoral Training in Tissue Engineering and Regenerative Medicine.

-Research activity within the school is organised into three research institutes
+Research activity within the school is organised into four research institutes:

 • Institute of Functional Surfaces